HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 Finding Chords

-Pizzicato Professional has harmonic spaces.
+Pizzicato has harmonic spaces.
 These musical objects contain a series of chords that may be sequenced and that you can use to navigate while listening to one or more rhythmic patterns.

 You write or select a rhythmic pattern for one or several instruments.
-Then, while listening to it in loop, you click on a chord, then another.
-You hear the rhythmic patterns modified as you click on each chord.
+Then, while listening to it in loop, you click on a chord, then another chord.
+You hear the rhythmic pattern modified as you click on each chord.
 The instruments automatically modify their notes to satisfy the selected chord.
 While listening, you "walk through" the harmonic space and decide for yourself what are the chord changes that express the expected effect.
 You select them and you get the chords of your composition or for a section of it.
 More about this...

 Finding A Melody